samisbackagain05/Mini-Python-Games-/Python Games/Country Guesser Game/README.md

 ## **Getting Started 💻**

 This GUI is designed for window OS users only.
-To refer to the mac OS version, please refer to [Speed Game mac OS](https://github.com/Python-World/python-mini-projects/tree/master/projects/Speed_Game/macOS)
+To refer to the mac OS version, please refer to [Speed Game mac OS](https://github.com/Python-World/python-mini-projects/tree/master/projects/Speed_Game/macOS)  which was also my reference for this mini project of mine.

 1. install packages on vsc terminal as well as your laptop's powershell.
 ```shell